 - Windscribe VPN: 11% (1 out of 9 servers tested)

-Surfshark offers the features you need and additional security features such as double-VPN, a kill switch, and an ad blocker.
-They have servers in 63 servers around the world that offer fast enough speeds to stream video content.
+Surfshark offers the features you need and additional security features such as a double VPN, a kill switch, and an ad blocker.
+They have servers in 3200+ servers around the world that offer fast enough speeds to stream video content.
 I was successful at connecting to Netflix and the BBC iPlayer every time I tried.

 When you pay in advance, Surfshark costs just $1.94 per month for the first two years, making it one of the best value VPN services that exist.